dumbmatter/realistic-structured-clone/README.md

         console.log("x === cloned %s", x === cloned);
     });

-However, that won't help you in Node.js/io.js.
+However, that won't help you in Node.js.
 It's also asynchronous, which could be a problem. `realistic-structured-clone` is synchronous and works everywhere.

 ## Current State

-[The spec](http://www.w3.org/html/wg/drafts/html/master/infrastructure.html#internal-structured-cloning-algorithm) says it's supposed to handle FileList, ImageData, and ImageBitmap objects.
-But none of that is implemented yet, so passing an object containing any of those types of objects will result in an erroneous `DataCloneError`.

-All other data types should work like described in the spec.
-Check the tests if you don't believe me, and please create an issue if you find a problem.
+As of version 2.0, it should be pretty damn close to the spec!
+However it is now just a light wrapper around the [Typeson](https://github.com/dfahlander/typeson) structured-cloning-throwing preset.

 ## License